Why is the tribe of Dan not among the 144,000 in Revelation 7:4-8?

 The other tribes were guilty of the same sin, but Dan was the leader in idolatrous practices.

-At the end of the tribulation, Zechariah 12:10-14 tells us that the Holy Spirit will be poured out on Israel, will see Christ at His second coming and become Christians.
+At the end of the tribulation, Zechariah 12:10-14 tells us that the Holy Spirit will be poured out on Israel, and the nation will see Christ at His second coming and become Christians.
 Romans 11:25-26 tells us that all Israel will be saved.
-That will include the Danites.
+That will include all those who are Danites.
 Matthew 25:31-46 describes the sheep and goat judgment.
 This judgment is the removal of non-Christians from the earth.
 All that will remain are Christians and they will enter the millennial kingdom.
 Therefore, it is not surprising that Ezekiel 48:1-2, 32 refer to the tribe of Dan.

 In conclusion, the tribe of Manasseh took the place of the tribe of Dan in Revelation 7:4-8.
 Manasseh was the oldest son of Joseph (Genesis 41:51).
 He was half-Jew and half-Gentile since his mother was an Egyptian (Genesis 46:20).
 It is important to notice that two of Manasseh’s descendants are listed among the heroes in the chapter of faith, which is Hebrews 11.
 Hebrews 11:32 lists four men who were judges in the book of Judges: Gideon, Barak, Samson and Jephthah.
 Scripture reveals that Gideon and Jephthah were descendants of Manasseh.